Looking for the best at-home chemical peel for hyperpigmentation and age spots?

 While these at-home chemical peels are generally safe for sensitive skin and darker skin tones, make sure to do a patch test first before using.

-Glycolic and lactic acid peels are the best at home peels for your desired results.
+Glycolic and lactic acid peels are usually the best at-home options for fading dark spots and uneven tone.

 Q: What is the fastest way to heal over-exfoliated skin?
 I read that Vaseline can help.